appacademy/Module-1-Resources/additional_resources/week2/gitflow/README.md

 ---
 ## How to download a project

-Reference [Week 1 Thursday here](https://open.appacademy.io/learn/js-py---mar-2022-cohort-1-online/week-1---intro-to-javascript/local-javascript-project) for how to download a project from AA Open
+Reference <a href="https://open.appacademy.io/learn/js-py---mar-2022-cohort-1-online/week-1---intro-to-javascript/local-javascript-project" target="_blank">Week 1 Thursday here</a> for how to download a project from AA Open

 ## Basic setup for pairing